 Timings: 8:30 AM- 4:30 PM

-Entry Fee Per Person: INR 10 for Indians, and INR 25 for foreigners
+Entry Fee: INR 10 for Indians, and INR 25 for foreigners

 Suggested Read: 50+ Amazing Places To Visit Near Delhi For Your Weekend Escapes

 Adorned with calligraphic inscriptions, this mosque was built by Qutub-ud-Din-Aibak – the first Sultan of Delhi in 1198 AD.
-The mosque derives its unique name from a legend according to which it was constructed in two and a half days.
+One of the most popular Ajmer tourist places, the mosque derives its unique name from a legend according to which it was constructed in two and a half days.
 Exhibiting the perfect blend of Indo-Islamic architecture, the structure was further embellished by Sultan Iltutmish in 1213 AD.
 Visit this splendid mosque on your Ajmer sightseeing escapade as it is one of the best places in Rajasthan to be explored.

 Location: Ander Kote Road, Ajmer